AdamOuei/DAT076/README.md

 More information can be found in each folder.

+Note: The application is developed and tested in Google Chrome.

 # Tests
 To test the database functions go to the "hidden" page /test